AzJRC/violeta/act1/README.md

 - Shellcode is loaded from an external binary file (`config.bin`) to avoid hardcoded payloads.
 - The payload is **XOR-obfuscated** to evade basic static detection mechanisms.
 - Direct use of **Windows API calls** through P/Invoke and unmanaged function pointers.
-- Shellcode is executed **in-memory** without writing any executable to disk.
 - Compatible with **MSBuild LOLBin** execution, making it suitable for evasion and offensive simulation.

 ---